Capital One Venture Rewards Credit Card review

 In short, each time you make a purchase with your Venture card abroad, you’ll save yourself a nice chunk of change.
 Think of it this way: if you travel to France using a card that charges a 3% foreign transaction fee, and you spend $5,000 on your trip, you’ll tack on an additional $150 just in fees.
 However, if you were to travel with the CardName, that’s $150 you could save and put towards something like a nice souvenir or one last delicious Michelin-star meal.

 Because this card is not a cash-back reward program, the perks lie within its travel benefits and not its cash-back features.
-If a cardholder redeems his or her miles for something other than travel perks, options and rates are subject to change without notice — meaning you may not get the same dollar-for-dollar value as with redeeming miles for travel.
-As you saw in the example above though, redeeming for things other than travel can pay off, but the rates just aren't guaranteed.
+If a cardholder redeems their miles for something other than travel perks, options and rates are subject to change without notice — meaning you may not get the same dollar-for-dollar value as with redeeming miles for travel.
+As you saw in the example above though, redeeming for things other than travel can pay off, but the rates just aren’t guaranteed.

 CardRatings conducts a survey annually to learn what actual cardholders think of their cards.
-Here are the results:
+Here are the results for the card_name:

 Current Scores Past Scores